coleblackman/TIDENet/README.md

 This is a University of Virginia HPLP (High Performance Low Power) lab project specifying an ASIC designed for the CIFAR-10 dataset (32x32).
 This project is being submitted for consideration of inclusion into the SSCS Open-Source Design Contest (PICO) for 2021.

+Using DNNBuilder, we generated FPGA-oriented HDL for a pretrained neural network describing the CIFAR-10 dataset.
+We then took this HDL and modified it for compatibility with the caravel harness (efabless Caravel chip on Google/Skywater 130nm Open PDK).
+Pending selection in the competition, this HDL project will be combined with projects by teams at Brigham Young University at Provo and Oregon State University.

 Contest Homepage:
 https://sscs.ieee.org/about/solid-state-circuits-directions/sscs-pico-design-contest